kotlinguistics/IPA-Transcribers/README.md

 ## DISCLAIMER

-Language and its use is a deeply personal experience, and has often been politicised.
+Language and its use is an inherently personal experience, and has often been politicised as a result.

 I do not intend to make any judgment or create any offense with this software, or to take any political stance whatsoever, towards or against any language or culture.